ostranme/slack-crypto-currency/README.md

 # Crypto Currency for Slack

-Crypto Nick is a Slack app that uses the [Coinbase API](https://developers.coinbase.com/api/v2) to look up crypto currency information.
+CryptoNick is a Slack app that uses the [Coinbase API](https://developers.coinbase.com/api/v2) to look up crypto currency information.

 ![ngrok](.assets/crypto.gif)